 Some financial institutions may allow for joint holdership if you want some assistance from a friend or family member to manage your RDSP.
-Remember that if anyone but you is to be holder of your RDSP, they must be your legal representative.
+Remember that if anyone but you is to be Holder of your RDSP, they must be your legal representative or qualified family member.
 There are three types of legal representatives.
 You can appoint someone to manage your financial affairs with a Power of Attorney.
 In BC you can also appoint a Representative with a Representation Agreement.
 The other option is where an adult guardian is appointed, usually by a court.
 We recommend looking at the other options first.
-Note that there is another temporary option for some individuals, which is explained in the box on page 16.
+Note that there is another temporary option for some individuals, which is explained in the box on page 23.